405 Method Not Allowed

 DELETEDeletes the resource from the web server associated with a specific URL.

 HTTP methods can be configured on the web server to determine which objects should be allowed or disallowed to use particular methods.
-If a method itself is not allowed throughout a site, this will return an HTTP
+If a method is not allowed throughout a site, it will return an HTTP

 405 Method Not Allowed, this error indicates that the web server is configured in a way that does not allow you to perform that action for a particular URI.
 For instance, a website's static image files will have the request method set to